by Richie Tankersley Cusick

 Noel shows up and gives Belinda a ride home.
 Belinda finds out that Mrs. Thorne seems to be missing.
 She apparently never checked into her hotel in New York.
 Noel drops Belinda off at home, where she has the luxury of tutoring Hildy for free.
 Belinda and Hildy think they see someone outside; Belinda thinks it looks like Cobbs.
 Noel stops by again for some reason that I can’t remember, and Hildy asks him to be Belinda’s date to the senior picnic.
 Because in Hildy’s mind that is still somehow the most important thing happening.
 Noel sweetly agrees.
 Belinda is embarrassed but also grateful.
 She really likes Noel.
 After she goes to bed, a shadowy figure shows up in her window and calls her a murderer.
 After seeing Cobbs outside her house earlier?
 Now I’m convinced that Cobbs is behind all of this.

 Belinda goes on to have a great time with Noel at the senior picnic, but on the way home someone almost runs them off the road.
 Belinda ends up telling Noel everything about the crash and how she thinks it was the one Adam was in.
 Noel is very understanding and assures her that she isn’t crazy.
-He insists that she not stay alone that night and brings her against the house.
+He insists that she not stay alone that night and brings her to the house.
 Belinda spends the night at Noel’s house but wakes up to a snake on top of her.
 Cobbs catches it and saves her.
 Cobbs tells Belinda the next morning about how Adam has been sent away to live with his aunt and uncle when he was little.
 He had hated it.
-Then the aunt and uncle had died in a mysterious car accident, sending Adam to live with his mother.
+Then the aunt and uncle died in a mysterious car accident, sending Adam to live with his mother.
 Belinda wonders if there might be some connection to the accident on April 1st.

 The next day Belinda and Hildy finally have their blowout fight.
 Belinda was trying to tell Hildy about someone trying to run her and Noel off the road the night before, and this pissed Hildy off.
 She’s sick of Belinda harping on the accident and not being over it already.
 Hildy then reveals that the call to prank the police and the package on Belinda’s porch had been Frank’s doing.
 Hildy and Frank had literally been gaslighting Belinda the whole time while actively pouring fuel on the fire.
 I thought Frank sucked from page one but this makes him so much worse.
 Hildy thinks that Belinda is just jealous of her popular boyfriend, and says she doesn’t want to be friends anymore.
 Belinda questions whether or not they ever were friends.
 I can answer that for you Belinda; Hildy hasn’t been your friend in a long time.
 Let her go.